shpml/fundamentals/11_chapter/05_lesson.md

 }
 ```

-Despite being one of the most basic ways to iterate through an array, in JavaScript (and many other languages) this is also one of the most versatile ones!
+In addition to being one of the simplest ways to iterate through an array, in JavaScript (and many other languages), it is also one of the most versatile!

 ### Test Yourself